ARTICLES

 Spring Flowering Shrubs

-Azaleas, a type of rhododendron, are widely recognized as spring classics.
+Azaleas, a type of Rhododendron, are widely recognized as spring classics.
 They thrive in acidic soil and partial shade, rewarding gardeners with large displays in shades of pink, red, purple, orange, and white.
 These shrubs are reliable choices when aiming for bushes that flower all year, since they start the cycle with early-season energy.
 With proper care, they remain structural assets even outside their flowering period.

-Picture by @Deborah
+Azaleas by @Deborah

 The common lilac, Syringa vulgaris, is another well-loved spring shrub.
 Native to the Balkans and widely naturalized across Europe and North America, lilacs are hardy, resilient, and known for their scented flowers.
 They represent the kind of long-lasting flowering shrubs that need little attention once established, making them easy to integrate into mixed borders or hedges.

-Picture by @Unik Botanik
+Syringa by @Unik Botanik

 Forsythia is yet another early sign of spring.
 Its golden flowers appear before the leaves, often signalling the end of winter.
 Though its flowering period is brief, its impact is undeniable.
 By positioning forsythia in background spaces, you can enjoy a strong seasonal effect while relying on other shrubs to carry the garden forward.
 Together, these species set the tone for annual bushes with flowers that awaken the garden each spring.